ScripturalStudies

 Our Sabbath is Christ (Matt 12:8)

-True worshippers no longer worship in a specific place, in a particular way, or with rituals or traditions because, "if ye be led of the Spirit, ye are not under the law."
-(Gal 5:18 NKJV) All manner of fleshly worship ceased for "True worshippers shall worship the Father in spirit and in truth."
-(John 4:21-24)
+True worshippers no longer worship in a specific place, or in a particular way, or through rituals and traditions because, "If ye be led of the Spirit, ye are not under the law."
+(Gal 5:18 NKJV) All manner of physical worship had ceased for "True worshippers shall worship the Father in spirit and in truth."
+(John 4:21-24) Physical rituals — the Lord's Supper or others — will not make one truly spiritual; rather, it is the Spirit of Christ that does.
+Rituals, although they may appear to "have a form of godliness," they lack the power of the Spirit of God!
+(2 Tim 3:5)

-I can't tell anyone what to do.
-It’s entirely up to the individual!
-To decide whether to do or forego the traditional "Lord's Supper," remember that Christ himself is the "new way" to partake of him directly, not a literal bread and wine ceremony.
+I couldn't tell you what to do.
+It’s entirely up to the believer to decide whether to follow or forego the traditional "Lord's Supper."
+In making your decision, it helps to remember that Jesus Christ himself is our "new way."
+It is he whom we partake of by the Holy Spirit.
+He is the true Bread and the true Wine, not the literal bread and wine.
+For this, there is no ritual needed!

-Realize that a symbol can never be greater than what it symbolizes.
-For example, a wedding ring can never be greater than the marriage itself; a child’s photo can never equal the child!
+Also, one needs to realize that a symbol can never be greater than what it symbolizes.
+Is a wedding ring greater than marriage itself?
+Can a child's photo replace the child?
+Never!
+Similarly, a literal bread and wine do not replace the living Christ, the true bread and wine.

-And so it goes, under the Old Covenant, all rituals and ordinances were only “a shadow (a symbol or type) of things to come; but the body (the reality) is of Christ.”
-(Col 2:17)
+Under the Old Covenant, all rituals and ordinances were merely “a shadow (a symbol, a type) of things to come; but the body (the reality) is of Christ.”
+(Col 2:17) All rituals and ordinances were done away in Christ, for he is our reality now.